IslamEhab/AUTOSAR_Port_Driver/Readme.md

 ** Note: This driver needs: **
 =======
-# Project Initiation
-## This Project is Port AUTOSAR Driver Version 4.3.1
-## This driver should be compatible with STM32F429 & STM32F407 HW Kits
-Note: This driver needs:
->>>>>>> 80902c246ae56faf0681d387cdef7d1adf1c1d9f

 1. Testing on STM32F429 & STM32F407
 1. Write Test cases for Both HW to ensure that Port & Dio works properly
 1. Start Alternative Function Enum for STM32F407